samplchallenges/SAMPL-containers/tutorials/ContainerRequirements.md

 def docking_main(receptor, smiles, smiles_argument, hint, hint_molinfo, hint_radius, output_dir):
         ''' docks the given smiles string into the receptor within the area specified by hint and hint-radius
             INPUTS:    receptor:        file    receptor PDB path to dock ligand into
-                       smiles:          file    file of SMILES string of ligands to be docked (use either smiles or smiles_arg, not both)
-                       smiles_arg:      str     SMILES string of ligand to be docked, use quotes use quotes (use either smiles or smiles_arg, not both)
+                       smiles:          str     SMILES string of ligand to be docked
                        hint:            file    hint PDB contains a receptor ligand complex to show binding site region
                        hint_molinfo:    str     resname of the ligand used in the hint PDB
                        hint_radius:     float   radius around the hint ligand to consider in docking